flipped-aurora/gin-vue-admin/.ide/README-en.md

 smartide start https://github.com/SmartIDE/gin-vue-admin.git
 ```

-This single line command will do a series of operations, including: git clone, pull container images, boot up containerized environment, lanuch VSCode WebIDE and run npm install automatically.
+This one liner will do a series of operations, including: git clone, pull container images, boot up containerized environment, lanuch VSCode WebIDE and run npm install, all automatically.
 Everything you need to debug this application will be ready after this single comamnd.

 You will see the following VSCode WebIDE screen: